List of tornadoes striking downtown areas of large cities: Notable omissions

-The devastating and violent EF5 tornado that hit Joplin, Missouri in 2011 is not listed as the population at the time the tornado hit was around 48,000.
-The tornado also did not impact downtown.
+The devastating and violent EF5 tornado that hit Joplin, Missouri in 2011 is not listed as the tornado did not impact downtown, instead impacting residential areas in the south of the city.
+The F3 tornado that affected Joplin on May 5, 1971, is not included as the population was below 50,000.

 Another notable absence is the July 7, 1915 storm that struck Cincinnati, killing 38 people.
 This was determined to be most likely a windstorm causing downbursts or even a series of microbursts (with much of the damage coming from the straight-line winds), and not a tornado.

 European tornadoes that are listed before 1950 are for cities that had at least 50,000 people in them at the time.
 Tornadoes dating back to 1054 are confirmed, due to extensive record-keeping for many weather events and other until-then unexplained weather occurrences.

 On September 8, 2010, Tropical Storm Hermine went over the state of Texas and produced a few tornadoes in the Dallas–Fort Worth metroplex.
 One notable tornado was located in an industrialized area west of downtown Dallas before it lifted up over Interstate 35E just south of Dallas Love Field.
 However, the EF2 tornado was about 3–4 mi away and did not strike the immediate downtown Dallas area.
 Similarly, the 1957 Dallas tornado hit areas northwest and north and downtown, missing the core of the city.
 The May 26, 1976 and October 20, 2019, Dallas tornadoes were also not listed for the same reasons (striking the northern Dallas neighborhoods in an almost identical track between each other).

 The city of Auckland in New Zealand has experienced multiple fatal tornadoes in its history, including one in 2012 which killed 3 people.
 However, none of these tornadoes have reached the downtown district of the city.

-On December 10, 2021, the city of Mayfield, Kentucky was devastated by a violent tornado.
-The tornado carved a path straight through the entire downtown portion of the city.
-Despite being classified a city, the population is only about 10,000, therefore it did not qualify for this list.
+The July 2024 Midwest derecho produced multiple tornadoes impacting large cities, including Des Moines, Iowa, Davenport, Iowa, Peoria, Illinois, Joliet, Illinois, and Chicago, Illinois; none of the tornadoes reached a downtown area.

+On May 16, 2025 an EF3 tornado with estimated winds of 152 miles per hour hit the city of St Louis however it did not hit the direct downtown urban area and went through Forest Park and St Louis suburbs therefore it is not included on this list.